GollyGang/ready/Scripts/Houdini/README.md

 Alternatively, you can also install the HDAs by using 'File->Import->Houdini Digital Asset' to import the hdanc files from the Ready path directly into the current scene, one file at a time.
 This is not the recommended method because it will only make the HDAs available in the current hipnc file (and its ancestors) - it will not make the HDAs available to you in any new hipnc files.
 If you do install them in this way, you might want to think about turning on the option to embed HDAs (Asset Manager->Config) so that the scene still functions in the case that the Ready HDA path is not present for any reason in the future, or if you want to be able to send the scene to someone.

-==HDA Code==
+## HDA Code

 The main code that drives the Rdy Houdini HDAs is contained in the 'HDA Module' sections of their type properties.
 To see or modify the code, check out the Scripts tab.
 (On the node's right-click menu, choose 'Type Properties..' theb go to the 'Scripts' Tab).
 If you find that you want to change anything, you can unlock the HDA definition, and edit the code, press apply, and then save (and ideally lock) the HDA.
 (To allow editing of an HDA, right-click on the node, and select 'Allow Editing of Contents').
 You will be prompted about unlocking the definition if you try to apply changes from the 'Edit Type Properties' window if the definition is locked.
 You must make sure that the actual hdanc files are not read-only in either case!

-==Using the Digital Assets==
+## Using the Digital Assets

-Once you have the HDAs installed into Houdini, in /obj (or any Object context) you should be able to drop a new node of type 'RD Template'.
-Drop one of these and press the 'Extract' button on its parameters to turn it into an editable Subnet.
+Once you have the HDAs installed into Houdini, in /obj (or in an Object context) you should be able to drop a new node of type 'RD Template'.
+Drop one of these and press the 'Extract' button on its parameter pane to extract its contents and turn it into an editable Subnet, so that the settings can be adjusted.

-The result should contain:
+The result will contain the following *Object* nodes:

-* A Dopnet Object - Containing the RD simulation.
+- A Dopnet called *dopnet_rd* - This contains the RD simulation.

-* A Geometry Object - In which the sim is merged back into Sops and made ready for display and/or rendering or whatever else you want to cook up!
+- A Geometry called *geo_mergeSim* - In which the sim is merged back into Sops and made ready for display and/or rendering or whatever else you want to cook up with it!

-* A Light - So that the Mantra render is not black.

-* A Camera - Orthographic, pointing directly at, and showing the result of the whole simulation (if square, which is the default).
+- A Matnet called *matnet_basicShader* - That has a 'Constant Smoke' Material inside that is used for Mantra rendering.
+- A Camera called *cam_ortho_unit* - To view the sim through, it is set to orthographic view and points directly at the sim.

-* A Ropnet - Containing some examples of how to use the above nodes to produce geometry or image file output.
+- A Ropnet called *ropnet_outputs* - Containing some examples of how to use the above nodes to produce geometry or image file outputs.

-====Loading VTI Files====
+The best view of the sim is not from inside the dopnet (where it generally looks very bright, grayscale and data-y).
+However inside the dopnet is where the central control is (on the rd_object node), so before diving in, you may wish to --pin the view-- of the Scene Viewer when the post-processed sim geo is visible (for example in the root of the 'rd_template' Subnet), before diving into the dopnet.

+To tune the look of the resulting simulation, you can look to the node called 'rd_object_post_process' inside 'geo_mergeSim' in the template.

+### Loading VTI Files

 If you want to load new VTI files you will find a 'VTI File' parameter on the 'RD Object' node inside dop subnet: 'dopnet_rd' in the template.